 Rivetina baetica (Rambur, 1838)

 This species is found in the far south of Europe, across North Africa and the Middle East into eastern Asia.
 It is usually 50-65mm in length, the females a little larger than the males.
 It is locally common in the thermomediterranean zone of southern and eastern Spain where I have found it in hot and sunny, usually sandy habitats including fixed coastal dunes and sandy hills inland.
 It also occurs on some parts of south-eastern Spain farther inland as well as one site in central Spain.
 Where I have found it in stony areas, there are frequently areas of loose, bare soil.
 The habitats always have a reasonable covering of scrub and areas of open ground.
-In the Sierra de Baza it was common on the sand ground on the northern slopes but also in a rocky area on the south-facing side at 1650m asl.
+In the Sierra de Baza it was common in the sandy Lygos scrub on the northern slopes but also in a rocky area on the south-facing side at 1650m asl.
 The nymphs are usually found running about on the ground amongst the scrub but the adults will also climb.
-I have not found the ootheca, I understand they are laid in the ground.
-The female is able to dig a depression in the soil using projections on her subgenital plate and sweeping, side to side movements of her abdomen [Wieland, Millage & Svenson]

 Sphodromantis viridis (Forskål, 1775)